 UBC Okanagan spoke with a number of community members about their experiences of feminism in society and at UBC.
 Read the full story at the UBC Okanagan Stories site, or see a few highlights below:

-“I like to say there’s always been a women’s movement,” says Prof. Alison Conway, ender and Women’s Studies (GWST) in the Irving K. Barber Faculty of Arts and Social Sciences.
+“I like to say there’s always been a women’s movement,” says Prof. Alison Conway, professor of Gender and Women’s Studies (GWST) in the Irving K. Barber Faculty of Arts and Social Sciences.
 “I could talk to you about all sorts of gender activism over the past hundred years, but in terms of our modern, western, liberal sense of feminism, the emergence really came in the 19th century, and was largely based around the right to vote.”

 “I think a lot of people think of feminism as hating men, or being against femininity, and I don’t think that’s true or helpful,” says Dr. Heather Latimer, Assistant Professor of Gender and Women’s Studies.